 - Get plenty of rest and drink lots of fluids.

 - Stay home and away from others.
-You should stay home from school or work until you have been fever free for at least 24 hours.
+You should stay home from school or work until you have been fever-free for at least 24 hours.

 - Follow these suggestions from the Centers for Disease Control and Prevention.

-- If you have special conditions, for example diabetes, asthma, emphysema or heart disease, contact your doctor to be safe.
+- If you have special conditions — for example, diabetes, asthma, emphysema or heart disease — contact your doctor to be safe.

 - Understand that antibiotics only treat bacterial infections, not viral illnesses.
 When an antibiotic is not prescribed, ask your health care professional for tips on how to relieve symptoms and feel better.
-Visit www.cdc.gov/getsmart for more information.

 To prevent the flu from spreading, be sure to: